Fall 2011 Issue

 "Achieving the maximum 10-year accreditation status is an honor for Barry University and reflects the collective hard work and commitment of students, faculty and staff to the tremendous success of the program," said assistant professor and director of the Master of Science Program in Anesthesiology, Tony Umadhay, Ph.D., CRNA.

-Dr. Michael Griffin, former vice president for Student Affairs, has assumed the responsibilities of a newly created position of vice president for Business Development and Operations.
+Dr. Michael Griffin, former Vice President for Mission and Student Engagement, has assumed the responsibilities of a newly created position of vice president for Business Development and Operations.
 Griffin is in his 24th year of service at Barry.

 In his new role, Griffin will oversee several university operations, including food service, public safety, bookstores and the student union.
 This new division will also monitor campus construction projects and oversee various auxiliary contracts.